Our approach to homelessness

 In July 2024, the Auditor-General released a report outlining several recommendations to improve the effective management of homelessness services in South Australia.

-In response, the Department of Human Services (DHS) will lead a comprehensive review of all homelessness services it commissions, starting in mid-2025.
+In response, the Department of Human Services (DHS) is leading a comprehensive review of all homelessness services it commissions, which started in mid-2025.
 The Homelessness Systems Review will provide recommendations on commissioning a specialised service response for people at risk of and experiencing homelessness.
 It will assess and provide recommendations on the commissioning methodology and models for homelessness services in South Australia.

 The review also aligns with South Australia’s Implementation Plan for the National Agreement on Closing the Gap.
 Recommendations are due by mid-2026.